MobilePayDev/MobilePayDev.github.io/docs/app-payments/transition-to-one-platform.md

 From the launch of our new platform you will be able to use the new [ePayments API](https://developer.vippsmobilepay.com/docs/APIs/epayment-api/) where there is not limitation to the creation of new merchants and payment points.
 Please visit the [migration guide](https://developer.vippsmobilepay.com/docs/mp-migration-guide/app-payments/) for information about the migration.

+#### Fetch a list of payments endpoint changes
+The payment point was deprecated in 2023 since it won't continue to function as is on the facade.
+It is still possible to use it, but it will be limited to only returning payments with status 'Reserved' going forward.
+Find the API spec for the endpoint here: https://developer.mobilepay.dk/api/app-payments#tag/Payments/operation/get-payments-list

 #### UserSimulation endpoint
 The request to the userSimulation endpoint will be simplified.
 ```bash title="Old MobilePay request"